oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 OpenC2 is a suite of specifications that enables command and control of cyber defense systems and components.
 OpenC2 typically uses a request-response paradigm where a request (i.e., command) is encoded by an OpenC2 Producer (managing application) and transferred to one or more OpenC2 Consumers (managed devices or virtualized functions) using a secure transfer protocol.
 The Consumers act on the request and respond with status and any other requested information.

-This specification describes OpenC2's use of the MQTT publish / subscribe messaging protocol to exchange OpenC2 message's between Producers and Consumers.
+This specification describes OpenC2's use of the MQTT publish / subscribe messaging protocol to exchange OpenC2 messages between Producers and Consumers.
 Version 5 of the MQTT Specification [[MQTT-v5.0](#mqtt-v50)] is used as it includes features useful for OpenC2 that are not available in the previous version [[MQTT v3.1.1](#mqtt-v311)].

 ## 1.1 Changes from Earlier Versions

 The following changes have been implemented since CSD03:

 * Restructured to match current OASIS template / outline
-* _need to fill in this list_
+* Added example illustrating `deny` action
+* Added example illustrating use of the paho MQTT python client
+* Eliminates an unneeded layer of indenture / numbering in Section 3
+* Moves the discussion of topic wildcard use into the Default Topic Structure section
+* Removed notes from Section 2.2

 ## 1.2 Glossary